Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Abstract

 \section{Abstract}

-Multivariate time series (MTS) imputation is often compromised by mismatch between observed and true data distributions—a bias exacerbated by non-stationarity and systematic missingness.
-Standard methods that minimize reconstruction error or encourage distributional alignment risk overfitting these biased observations.
-We propose the Distributionally Robust Regularized Imputer Objective (DRIO), which jointly minimizes reconstruction error and the divergence between the imputer and a worst-case distribution within a Wasserstein ambiguity set.
-We derive a tractable dual formulation that reduces infinite-dimensional optimization over measures to adversarial search over sample trajectories, and propose an adversarial learning algorithm compatible with flexible deep learning backbones.
-Comprehensive experiments on diverse real-world datasets show DRIO consistently improves imputation under both missing-completely-at-random and missing-not-at-random settings, reaching Pareto-optimal trade-offs between reconstruction accuracy and distributional alignment.
+Multivariate time series imputation is often compromised by mismatch between the observed and true data distributions, a bias induced by the combined effects of time-series non-stationarity and systematic missingness.
+Standard methods that encourage point-wise reconstruction or direct distributional alignment may overfit these biased observations.
+We propose the Distributionally Robust Regularized Imputer Objective (DRIO), which jointly minimizes reconstruction error and the worst-case divergence between the imputer distribution and data distributions within a Wasserstein ambiguity set.
+We derive a tractable upper-bound surrogate that reduces infinite-dimensional optimization over measures to adversarial search over sample trajectories, and develop an alternating learning algorithm compatible with modern deep learning backbones.
+Comprehensive experiments on diverse real-world datasets show that DRIO consistently provides robust imputation and suggests improved downstream forecasting under various missingness scenarios.